mkandziora/PhylUp/how_to_start.md

        *  `rm taxdump.tar.gz`

   * **Update the databases:**

-       The databases need to be update regularly, the program will check the dates of your databases and will ask you to update the databases after 60 days.
-If your databases are older, you will be asked for input, if you want to update the databases.
+    The databases need to be updated regularly, the program will check the dates of your databases and will remember you to update the databases.
+If you set your analysis to run interactive and your databases are older, you will be asked for input, if you want to update them.
-       Interactive input does not work on remote machines, to stop the program from asking, change the following line in your analysis file from `conf = ConfigObj(configfi)` to `conf = ConfigObj(configfi, interactive=False)`.
+    Please note, that the interactive mode does not work on remote machines with scheduling systems, to stop the program from asking, change the following line in your analysis file from `conf = ConfigObj(configfi, workdir)` to `conf = ConfigObj(configfi, workdir,  interactive=False)`.

-       If you want to update the databases earlier:
+    If you want to update the databases by hand:

        * blast db: repeat the steps listed under 'Install a local Blast database'
        * taxonomy db: run `update_blastdb taxdb`
        * rank db: repeat the steps listed under 'install the taxonomic rank database'

 ### Set up a run

 #### **1. edit major settings in the config file**

-There is an example config file in `tests/data/localblast.config`
+There is an example config file in `./data/localblast.config`
   * **BLAST settings**:
     * **e_value_thresh**:
       This is the e-value that can be retrieved from BLAST searches and is used to limit the BLAST results to sequences that are similar to the search input sequence.